tercen/immunophenotyping_guide/docs/2_1_Downsample.md

 *Note: The data step should be already reset from our last exercise but press the reset button if it is visible.*

-Press the Reset button to allow us to modify settings.

 Downsampling is controlled by two types of filter.

-One reduces based on events and the other based on percentage.
+One reduces based to a chosen number of events, while the other to a percentage of the original dataset.

 Normally only one of these needs to be adjusted.
 Choose the filter that best represents your needs.